 Conclusion

 Gulkand is not just a tasty treat, but it's also a potent natural remedy with a wide range of health benefits.
 Whether enjoyed on its own or used as an ingredient in various dishes, gulkand is a delightful addition to any diet.
-By understanding its nutrition profile, health benefits, and how to make it home, you can incorporate this ancient Ayurvedic preparation into your regimen and enjoy its many advantages.
+By understanding its nutrition profile, health benefits, and how to make it at home, you can incorporate this ancient Ayurvedic preparation into your regimen and enjoy its many advantages.

 References